-- 1. Over public walkways; or - 2.
-Near soffit vents or crawl space vents or other areas where condensate or vapor could create a nuisance or hazard or cause property damage; or - Where condensate vapor could cause damage or could be detrimental to the operation of regulators, pressure relief valves, or other equipment. - c.
-Individual appliance sidewall terminals must be placed at least 12 in.
-(300 mm) [18 in.
-(460 mm) in Canada] above the ground plus the expected snow accumulation. - Do not exceed the maximum combustion air pipe length for an individual appliance as listed in Table 6. - e.
+- 1. Over public walkways; or - Near soffit vents or crawl space vents or other areas where condensate or vapor could create a nuisance or hazard or cause property damage; or - Where condensate vapor could cause damage or could be detrimental to the operation of regulators, pressure relief valves, or other equipment. - d.
+Do not exceed the maximum combustion air pipe length for an individual appliance as listed in Table 6. - e.
 If possible, locate the vent and combustion air terminals for each appliance on the same wall to prevent nuisance shutdowns.
 If not, each appliance may be installed with a roof vent terminal and sidewall combustion air terminal.

-J. Terminal Installation
+G. Terminal Installation

 - Use the terminal connections supplied by the venting manufacturer.
 Follow manufacturer's instructions to attach the terminal to the vent system. - 2.
 For PVC/CPVC terminals, apply a heavy bead of silicone to the male end of the terminal before inserting it into the last piece of pipe.
 Orient the terminal so that the seam in the terminal is at 12:00.
 Smooth the silicone over the seam between the terminal and the last piece of pipe, applying additional silicone if necessary to ensure a tight seal.
 Allow the silicone to cure per the silicone manufacturer's instructions before operating the appliance. - 3.
 Install Bird/Rodent screens in the terminals.
 Use a screen having 1/2 in. x 1/2 in.
-(13 mm x 13 mm) mesh - 4.
+(13 mm x 13 mm) mesh. - 4.
 Adhere to the minimum and maximum wall thickness specified by the manufacturer of the wall penetration assembly.

-Figure 12: Multiple Appliance Direct Vent Termination
+Figure 9: Multiple Appliance Direct Vent Termination

-K. Polypropylene Venting
+H. Polypropylene Venting